Veterinary Specialties: 24 Types from A-Z

 14. Ophthalmology

-Ophthalmologists focus on specialized eye care for animals.
+Veterinary ophthalmologists focus on specialized care for animals' eye.
 From cataract surgery to managing glaucoma, their expertise ensures animals maintain optimal vision.

 15. Pathology